opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 `visualization:regionmap:showWarnings`  | Specifies whether a warning is shown when terms cannot be joined to a shape on a region map.
 Default is `On`.  |
 `visualization:tileMap:WMSdefaults`  | Defines the default [properties](https://leafletjs.com/reference.html#tilelayer-wms) for the Web Map Service (WMS) map server in coordinate maps.
 Default is `enabled: false`.  |
 `visualization:tileMap:maxPrecision`  | Defines the maximum geohash precision that can be displayed on maps, with 7 being high, 10 being very high, and 12 being the maximum.
 Default is `7`.  |
-`visualize:disableBucketAgg`  | Deactivates specific bucket aggregations from visualizations.
-The setting takes a comma-separated list of bucket aggregation names, such as `significant_terms` amd `terms`.  |
+`visualize:disableBucketAgg`  | Deactivates specific bucket aggregations in visualizations.
+The setting takes a comma-separated list of bucket aggregation names, such as `significant_terms` and `terms`.  |
 `visualize:enableLabs`  | Enables or disables experimental visualizations.
 When enabled, you can create, view, and edit experimental visualizations.
 When disabled, you can only use production-ready visualizations.
 Default is `On`.  |